Skip to content

 The marker display box is a passive component that displays april tags at the point where the lines meet.
 It was previously called the gantry and so you may find it referred to by that name.

-You can either print the marker box in multi color for a more durable result (19h) or print it in white and add stickers (3h) If printing in multicolor, you can find it in the STL download in multicolor prints for bambu/marker_box_color.3mf
+You can either print the marker in multi color for a more durable result or print it in white and add stickers.

 STLs are on the downloads page

-Locate or print the gantry marker tags.
-If you are printing them, This is the sticker paper on amazon and the document with the marker images is here.
+This is the sticker paper on amazon and the document with the marker images is here.
 It must be printed without margins.
-Cut the sticker sheet along the two grey lines to form two rectangular stickers of two tags each.
+The sticker for this part is "gantry" Cut the sticker sheet along the two grey lines to form two rectangular stickers of two tags each.

 Score a triangle in a corner on the back of each one.
 This makes it easier to remove the backing.
 Pleace a sticker onto the box so it straddles one corner and a marker ends up on each face.
 Note the orientation, the "stem" of the tree is at the bottom.